sftpgo/docs/docs/tutorials/two-factor-authentication.md

 Two-factor authentication will also be required to use the REST API as this admin.
 You can provide the authentication code using the `X-SFTPGO-OTP` HTTP header.

-If an admin loses access to their second factor auth device and has no recovery codes, another admin can disable second factor authentication for him/her using the `/api/v2/admins/{username}/2fa/disable` REST endpoint.
+If an admin loses access to their second factor auth device and has no recovery codes, another admin can disable second factor authentication for them using the `/api/v2/admins/{username}/2fa/disable` REST endpoint.

 For example: